 - Output is sent to standard out instead of exploding into the user's face.
-Yes, that seems a rather controversial attitude towards logging. - All keywords are formatted using structlog.processors.KeyValueRenderer.
+Yes, that seems a rather controversial attitude towards logging. - All keywords are formatted using structlog.dev.ConsoleRenderer.
 That in turn uses repr() to serialize all values to strings.
-Thus, it's easy to add support for logging of your own objects0.
+Thus, it's easy to add support for logging of your own objects0. - If you have colorama installed, it's even rendered in nice colors.